-Note: To assure proper condensate flow during operation, the unit (and curb) must be level.
+Note: To assure proper condensate flow during operation, as well as proper operation of the condensate overflow switch (if equipped), the unit and curb must be level.

 If the unit is elevated, a field constructed catwalk around the unit is strongly recommended to provide easy access for unit maintenance and service.